-(iii) Insurance Fund Reserve
+(ii) Insurance Fund Reserve

 This reserve was set up to cover claims incurred but not yet reported to the Council and not taken account of in the Insurance Provision.
-The reserve is no longer needed and has therefore been cleared.
+The reserve is no longer needed and was therefore cleared in 2019/20.

-(iv) Business Rates Reserve
+(iii) Business Rates Reserve